This Region:

 Latitude: 43° 27' 25" N

-Longitude: -70° 19' 45" W
+Longitude: 70° 19' 45" W

 Historic Stories:

-Built in 1808, marking the entrance to the Saco River, the island was full of trees until 1869 when they were destroyed by a fierce winter gale and then by fire later that year.
-The lighthouse was rebuilt in 1858.
+The island was full of trees until 1869 when they were destroyed by a fierce winter gale and then by fire later that year. |

-Keeper Thomas Orcutt, who served from 1886 until 1905, is the most famous of Keepers at the lighthouse involving a tragedy between two locals who lived on the island.
-In 1896, a drunken lobster man, named Howard Hobbs killed a part time game warden and special policeman, Fred Milliken, at the lighthouse.
+The location is the site of a famous accidental murder then suicide event that has gone into folklore.
+In 1896, a drunken lobsterman, named Howard Hobbs killed a part time game warden and special policeman, Fred Milliken, by accident during an argument near the lighthouse.
 Shortly afterwards Keeper Thomas Orcutt told Hobbs to give himself up, and would not let him stay at the lighthouse fearing for his own safety with Hobbs’ state of mind.
 Hobbs went back to his shack and committed suicide.
-The story goes that the lighthouse has been haunted by the ghost of the murdered law officer and the lobster man ever since.
+The story goes that the lighthouse has been haunted by the ghost of the murdered law officer and the lobsterman ever since.

 Keeper Thomas Orcutt also had a famous dog, named Sailor that was known to faithfully ring the fog bell when he heard a passing ship's bell to warn of the rocky shoreline of the island, and was used as a messenger to carry letters and other small articles in his mouth.

-Bob Orcutt was recently awarded the Friends of Wood Island Lighthouse Len Hadley Volunteer of the Year award (2012) as one of the three Light Runner Captains who provide access to the island and make the tours possible.
+Bob Orcutt was awarded the Friends of Wood Island Lighthouse Len Hadley Volunteer of the Year award (2012) as one of the three Light Runner Captains who provide access to the island and make the tours possible.
 He carries on a long tradition of service to the lighthouse as he is the Great Grandson of Wood Island Lighthouse Keeper Thomas Henry Orcutt.

 Places to Visit Nearby:

 Biddeford and its neighbor Saco were busy textile mill and manufacturing towns for Southern Maine in the 19th and 20th centuries.
-Saco’s Funtown Splashtown, Aquaboggan Park, and the new Maine Aquarium are popular tourist attractions for the family.
+Saco’s Funtown Splashtown, and Aquaboggan Park are popular tourist attractions for the family.
 Biddeford is composed of an assortment of individually distinct and interesting villages, such as Biddeford Pool, where the lighthouse can be viewed, and Hills Beach and Fortune Rocks, which have nice beaches for families.

 Biddeford Pool is a small ocean village community where visitors can view Wood Island Light from a distance by taking the walking trail along the golf course owned by the East Point Audubon Sanctuary.
 At the shoreline you can hike around the area, and if you happen to be there during blueberry season (between July and August) the paths are filled with fresh blueberries.

-For those that would like to tour the lighthouse, water shuttles to Wood island are offered during the summer by the Friends Of Wood Island Lighthouse, who also provide narrated tours of the lighthouse and grounds.
-The lighthouse tower and keeper's house have been nearly totally renovated with extensive efforts by many volunteers and members of FOWL near to its original state in the early 20th century.
+The lighthouse tower and keeper's house have been nearly totally renovated with extensive efforts by many volunteers and members of FOWIL near to its original state in the early 20th century.
 Other special tours like local ghost hunting tours are also being offered to help in raising funds for the restoration.

 Contact Info: